philou/planning-poker/DayBook.md

     * ~~add the buttons~~
     * ~~factorize the votes from the tests and the code~~
     * ~~style the buttons~~
+* ~~for the late comer feature~~
 * setup guard notify for mac
 * update database cleaner (and others) to get rid of the deprecation warning in test logs
-* [WAITING] for the late comer feature
-* disable the buttons once one is clicked
-    * need to subscribe after the new view is loaded !
-    * write a test
-    * make it pass
-    * add jasmine-jquery to test disabling
+* fix dependencies version related TODOS
 * send the vote when clicked
+    * is it good to nest too resources too deeply ?
+    * create a contribution controller nested within teams/vote/
+        * otherwise, we could put it inside contributors
 * Create the contribution table and model
     * a team member
     * and a vote (because with time, it's not always the current)
 * When the vote is started, start a background task on the server to end the vote
 * broadcast the average when the vote is ended
 * close the vote when the countdown ends
+* disable the buttons once one is clicked
+    * is turbolinks simpler ?
+    * need to subscribe after the new view is loaded !
+    * write a test
+    * make it pass
+    * add jasmine-jquery to test disabling
 * ? change the url as vote goes through steps (to make it rational how to start a new vote)

 # Next Stories